The disconnect that I witnessed

 There are many reasons why we do not read these papers.

-- Hard to read with all the scientific jargon
+- Difficult to read with all the scientific jargon

-- Hard to access with the journal paywalls
+- Challenging to access with the journal paywalls

-- Hard to apply what you read due to the lack of actionable steps
+- Vague and hard to apply due to the lack of actionable steps

-- Hard to stay up-to-date with endless numbers of publications
+- Stressful to stay up-to-date with endless numbers of publications

 It is no wonder that we choose to sit down and read the newspaper with breakfast instead of some journal articles.
 Many of us just don't have the time, energy, or background to make sense of all these complicated papers.

-The problem that I discussed above is why this blog/newsletter exists - to help you keep up to date with research and learn how to use it to better your cattle business.
+My solution is why this blog/newsletter exists – to help keep those in the cattle industry connected with important research, and share how the science says to better your cattle business.

-It took a university class for me to learn how to read and break down research papers.
-I do not consider it fair to require a graduate-level curriculum to learn from these researchers in order to become better at our jobs.
+It took a graduate-level class for me to learn how to read and synthesize research papers, but it should not require a curriculum to gain value from these scientific findings.
+It should not take additional classes to learn how to be better at what we do.

 The disconnect between the research conducted and the findings implemented has existed for too long.